ClintonGeorge/FetchAPI/README.md

 <img width="631" alt="image" src="https://user-images.githubusercontent.com/32846700/217070583-deeaa13b-6b17-4b91-b62b-1166ebdb3a9b.png">

-Paste this url in your browser or click on it [http://localhost:8000/docs](http://localhost:8000/docs) to navigate to the swagger UI where we can try out the API endpoints.
+Paste this url in your browser or click on it [http://localhost:8000/docs](http://localhost:8000/docs) to navigate to the swagger UI where you can try out the API endpoints.

 You should see a page similar to this.